 John Andrews regularly wrote to his brother-in-law in Philadelphia with the latest news, gossip and scandal in Boston in 1773.
 For the month of November and December there was no hotter topic than tea.

-It first crops up in a letter of November 29, when Andrews worries that tea arriving in port will spell trouble:
+It first crops up in a November 29 letter, when Andrews worries that tea arriving in port will spell trouble:

 The people had softened a bit, he wrote, and seemed willing to offer the tea to local authorities for safekeeping.
-But he was persuaded, ‘from the present dispositions of ye people,’ that the only alternative was to send it back to London.
+But, he believed, “from the present dispositions of ye people,” that the only alternative was to send it back to London.

 The People Arm Themselves

-A few days later, on December 1, he notes that opinions about the tea are hardening and people are arming themselves.
-The consignees had all moved to the fort at Castle Island, as they still persisted in their refusal to take the tea back.
+A few days later, on December 1, he notes that opinions about the tea are hardening.
+People are also arming themselves.
+The consignees had all moved to the fort at Castle Island, because they still refused to take the tea back.

 “Its not only ye town, but the country are unanimous against the landing it, and at the Monday and Tuesday Meetings, they attended to the number of some hundreds from all the neighboring towns within a dozen miles,” he wrote. “[It] would puzzle any person to purchase a pair of pistols in in town, as they are all bought up, with a full determination to repel force by force.”